cwchentw/coru/README.md

 - the same snippet works across **web pages, books, slides, and documents**

 If line numbers are no longer needed, the companion program `uncoru` can remove them and restore the original clean source.

+## Project Status

+`coru` is usable and has been tested on several platforms.

+The current implementation contains some known architectural limitations.
+These issues generally **do not affect the basic functionality of the tool**, but they may make the internal codebase harder to extend or maintain collaboratively without future refactoring.

+At the moment, the project can be described as:

+- usable for practical purposes
+- primarily maintained by the original author
+- open to bug reports and small improvements
+- potentially subject to internal refactoring in future versions

+If you plan to build upon the codebase or contribute large changes, please note that some internal components may change in later revisions.

 ## System Requirements